Z1WZ05/PlusBlog/README.md

 # PlusBlog
-This is PlusBlog,a high-availablity blog system.
+This is PlusBlog, an intelligent and high-performance blog system，thanks for your contribution＆suggestion.